Yumeng2022/pm566-fall-2022-labs/lab06/README.md

 The distribution is not at all uniform.

-## Question 2 Visualize the top 20 most frequent words in the transcription column
+## Question 2: Visualize the top 20 most frequent words in the transcription column

 -   Tokenize the the words in the transcription column
 -   Count the number of times each token appears
 -   Visualize the top 20 most frequent words

-Explain what we see from this result.
-Does it makes sense?
-What insights (if any) do we get?

 ``` r
 mts %>%